vercel/next.js/docs/testing.md

 ## Jest and React Testing Library

-Jest and React Testing Library are used together to test React components.
+Jest and React Testing Library are frequently used together for Unit Testing.

 ### Quickstart